YashrajRC/DALab-Assignment-7-DA25M031/README.md

 ### 🎯 Objective
 To apply and interpret **ROC-AUC** and **Precision–Recall (PRC)** curves for evaluating models on a complex multi-class dataset.
-The focus is on understanding how strong and weak classifiers behave across thresholds and identifying a real model with **AUC < 0.5** for baseline comparison.
+The focus is on understanding how strong and weak classifiers behave across thresholds.

 ---